 Are you here because you’ve seen a cool ‘half & half underwater photo’ and now you’re wondering how you can create one yourself?
 Well, you’re in luck.
 We have all the information you need in this article to achieve that impressive 50/50 effect, and the best part is, you don’t even need any expensive equipment.
 All you need is a Go-Pro and a Go-Pro Dome, and we are going to show you how to shoot some epic Go Pro Dome Photos.

 If you thought photography was tricky, wait until you try underwater photography.
-With the continuous motion of the water, combined with the reduced vision, shooting underwater is in fact, extremely difficult.
+With the continuous motion of the water, combined with the reduced vision, sho0ting underwater is in fact, extremely difficult.

 Say for example you’ve got a beautiful coral reef beneath the water and a stunning mountain range as a backdrop, you can capture them both in one photo.
 Pretty cool, huh?
 Some of our favourite pictures of all time are half and half underwater photos, and the effect is quite simple to achieve once you know how.

-By following the tips outlined in this article, you’ll be shooting captivating go pro dome photos in no time.
+By following the tips outlined in this article, you’ll be capturing captivating go pro dome photos in no time.
 So let’s get to it.

 What do I Need to Shoot Half & Half Underwater Photos

-Then, of course, you will need a Go Pro dome port to achieve the half and half underwater effect.
+Then, of course, you will need a Go Pro dome port like this one to achieve the half and half underwater effect.
+Just be sure to check it is compatible with your model of Go Pro before you buy.
 If you’re wondering how it works, A dome port essentially pushes the waterline away from your GoPro lens, creating the 50:50 field of view.

-Tips for Shooting Epic Go Pro Dome Photo
+Tips for Capturing Epic Go Pro Dome Photos

 Before heading out to shoot, always go over the below checklist first.
 It may sound silly, but if you have a lot of gadgets to think about, the small things can easily get forgotten.
 There’s nothing more frustrating than getting out to shoot, only for your battery to be dead or something.